sevidmusic/Roady/README.md

 [Back to top](#darling-data-management-system)

-Welcome to the Darling Data Management System, a tool designed to aide in the development of well organized PHP applications.
+Welcome to the **Darling Data Management System**, a tool designed to aide in the development of well organized PHP applications.

 The **Darling Data Management System** requires [PHP](https://github.com/php/php-src) >= 7.4